TriumphLLC/Blend4Web/deploy/doc/en/_sources/physics.txt

 This feature can be activated by clicking the ``Character`` check-box in the title of the eponymous tab on the ``Physics`` panel.

-From the engine standpoint, the character itself is a proper physical object that can collide with other physical objects or be influenced by physical forces such as gravity and bouyant force.
+From the engine standpoint, the character itself is a proper physical object that can collide with other physical objects or be influenced by physical forces such as gravity and buoyant force.

 Character object can be easily controlled using several API methods with a `character` keyword in their names.
 All such methods reside in the :b4wmod:`physics` API module.